 Lucretia By Paolo Veronese - , Public Domain

 Veronese, one of the first major painters to have his works sought by collectors in his lifetime, was educated in the Mannerism school of painting popular at the time.
 His instincts led him to shed tradition and pursue the naturalist style for which he became famous.

 8. Make It Pop

 Great design tends to stand out.
-Whether it’s simple like this beautiful classic Ferrari made in 1951 or complex, there is that remarkable quality about the piece.
+Whether it’s simple like this classic Ferrari made in 1951 or complex, there is a remarkable quality about the piece.
 You take one look and you just know: it pops!
 That’s what you want.
 Keep working on your piece until it pops.
 If it pops, you will know, because people will stare.

 9. Set Aside Time To Work On Your Dream Project

 Working on a project you love brings out the best in you.
 This is one of the fastest ways to improve.

 10. What Is Your Signature Style?

 Develop it.
 Chances are, you don't have one, yet.
 Almost all the great artists have their own unique, distinctive style.
 You can find some of the great design styles like Grunge, Expressionism, Minimalism and Photorealism in art references or design collections.

 11. (Re)Study Design Theory